-- 47.5% for Supportive Services, to be allocated over 3 years - 47.5% for Development of Affordable Rental Housing - 5% for Administration
+- 95% for Development of Affordable Rental Housing - 5% for Administration

-Thurston County will identify specific supportive services and affordable housing development activities that it will support with HOME ARP funds by issuing a Request for Proposals (RFP).
-The RFP that the County will issue to allocate HOME ARP funds will indicate that all eligible service activities and affordable housing development projects will be considered.
-It is Thurston County's intent to fund a range of activities that ensure that all eligible populations have access to at least one funded activity.
+Thurston County will identify specific affordable housing development activities that it will support with HOME ARP funds by issuing two Request for Proposals (RFP), one in June 2023 and the other in February 2024.
+The RFPs that the County will issue to allocate HOME ARP funds will indicate that all eligible affordable housing development projects will be considered.
+It is Thurston County's intent to fund at least one project that can serve all eligible populations.